-Transformations was a video done with WPD – Nepal by the Ontario Council for International Cooperation in conjunction with World Accord.
+Transformations is a video done with WPD – Nepal by the Ontario Council for International Cooperation (OCIC) in conjunction with World Accord.
 It highlights the partnership model that World Accord espouses and the excellent work being done by WPD in rural Nepal.
-View it here

 7 rural communities in Central Nepal

 Rights and Economic Development for Nepal’s Empowered Women (RENEW)

 Funded in large part by Global Affairs Canada, RENEW (Rights and Economic Development for Nepal’s Empowered Women) is a new project for World Accord and Women for Peace and Democracy.
 It also includes four other Nepali organizations (Indrabhumi Saving and Credit Co-operative (IBSCC), Rural Self-reliance Development Centre (RSDC), School of Environmental Science and Management (SchEMS), and the Informal Sector Service Center (INSEC) and the private sector contribution from the Egg Farmers of Ontario to strengthen poultry and egg-producing operations of women and women’s groups in the program.
 It is a full gender equality integrated four-year project in Makwanpur and Nuwakot districts of Nepal, with a total budget of 1.475 million dollars.